Stadium: Etymology

 "Stadium" is the Latin form of the Greek word "stadion" (στάδιον), a measure of length equalling the length of 600 human feet.
 As feet are of variable length the exact length of a stadion depends on the exact length adopted for 1 foot at a given place and time.
 Although in modern terms 1 stadion = 600 ft, in a given historical context it may actually signify a length up to 15% larger or smaller.
 The equivalent Roman measure, the stadium, had a similar length – about 185 m – but instead of being defined in feet was defined using the Roman standard passus to be a distance of 125 passūs (double-paces).
 The English use of stadium comes from the tiered infrastructure surrounding a Roman track of such length.
 Most dictionaries provide for both stadiums and stadia as valid English plurals.

 History

+The oldest known stadium was probably built by the Indus Valley Civilization in ~2000BC at Dholavira and Juni Kuran.